PayloadPro/api/README.md

 cockroach gen haproxy --insecure --host localhost
 ```

 This will generate the HA Proxy config based on discovery with the cluster.
-You can change the host and connection methods, as well as the output file depending ont he environment you're configuring.
+You can change the host and connection methods, as well as the output file depending on the environment you're configuring.

 ## Load Testing